mphe/grayout.vim/README.md

 **grayout.vim** is a simple plugin that grays out inactive preprocessor blocks.

-Instead of manually parsing the source file (like [ifdef highlighting](http://www.vim.org/scripts/script.php?script_id=7)), this plugin invokes the compiler (clang by default) on the source file and parses its output.
+Instead of adding static syntax regions for each (manually) defined macro, like [ifdef highlighting](http://www.vim.org/scripts/script.php?script_id=7) does, this plugin invokes the compiler on the source file and parses its output.
+This approach is way more flexible, because the actual parsing is done by the compiler.
 See "[How it works](#how-it-works)" for further information.

 Although it's intended to be used for C/C++/Obj-C, it should also work for every language with C-style preprocessor commands.